-In this stage, we'll start to merge pieces of what we have done in previous stages.
-In this article, you'll learn:
+In this stage we will start to merge different pieces of what we have done in previous steps.
+In this blog post we'll learn:

 Start stage 9